Surviving long-term after a disaster will depend on how well you prepared your survival supplies before the disaster struck.

 There are four important things you have to remember when preparing for long-term survival.
-Those four things are: the need for shelter to be safe from the elements, first aid, food and water and the ability to protect yourself from people or animals that would attempt to harm you.
+Those four things are:

+Long-term supplies to set aside for safety from the elements should be tents for each member of the family if you’re going to use single man tents, sleeping bags, thermal blankets and ponchos.
 Safety from the elements also includes the ability to keep warm if necessary.
 You’ll need an axe for cutting wood for fires, a way to start a fire – such as waterproof matches or a lighter, gloves and a multi tool.

-For first aid survival, you’ll need a first aid kit that includes insect repellent, personal hygiene items and field dressings.
+You’ll need a first aid kit that includes insect repellent, personal hygiene items and field dressings.
 You’ll need tweezers, scissors and a surgical kit.
 You may not know how to close a large wound, but in case you have to save a life, you should know this information.
 You can keep a how-to guide on hand with your supplies.
 Make sure you have supplies that will treat teeth or eye problems too.

 You should be able to protect yourself and your family from harm.
 Some people choose to arm themselves with guns and ammunition.
 If you choose to do that, make sure you store the ammunition in a waterproof box.

 In the event that long-term survival is needed, your food supply should already be on hand.
 You’ll want foods that can store for years without the possibility of spoiling.

-Foods that will keep stored for many years are peanut butter, beans and rice.
+- Foods that will keep stored for many years are peanut butter, beans and rice.
 Canned foods are an excellent choice to have on hand as long as you have a handheld can opener.
 An electric one won’t do you much good if the power is out!

-Store up canned foods like chili, fruits, soups and meats like tuna, salmon, and chicken.
+- Store up canned foods like chili, fruits, soups and meats like tuna, salmon, and chicken.
 Trail mix, beef jerky and powdered juices can all be safely stored for years.
 If you prepare now, you can make homemade canned items like fruits and vegetables that can last until they’re needed.